cyanray/FlipVD/README.md

 ﻿# FlipVD

-Switch virtual desktops in the Windows 11 taskbar using the mouse wheel, just like GNOME.
+Switch virtual desktops using the mouse wheel on the taskbar in Windows 11, just like in GNOME.